adamdriscoll/sysinternals/README.md

 }
 ```

 To build and test the module, run `build.ps1`.
+Please note you will need Powershell 7 to run the build.ps1